 At a Glance

-• Tasks: Join our team to support clinical research and recruit participants for exciting studies.
+- Tasks: Support clinical research delivery and recruit participants for exciting studies.

-• Company: Be part of South West London & St George’s Mental Health NHS Trust, a leader in mental health care.
+- Company: Join South West London & St George’s Mental Health NHS Trust, a leader in mental health care.

-• Qualifications: No prior experience needed; just bring your enthusiasm and willingness to learn!
+- Qualifications: No specific experience required; enthusiasm and a willingness to learn are key!

-• Other info: This is a 6-month fixed-term role with potential for growth in various specialties.
+- Other info: This is a 6-month fixed-term role with potential for growth across various specialties.

 South West London & St George’s Mental Health NHS Trust is committed to hosting high-quality research.
 The Clinical Research Unit based at Barnes Hospital (temporarily based in Teddington) serves a Trust-wide research portfolio in observational and interventional Phase II-IV trials.
 We are looking to appoint an enthusiastic Trainee Clinical Research Trials Assistant to join the Team and support our work on National Institute of Health Research (NIHR) Portfolio studies.